purplebugs/elastic-kibana-node/README.md

 ## Purpose

-Have a simple way to quickly install and run Elasticsearch, Kibana and node.js together in order to automate getting data into Elasticsearch, and get the data showing on Kibana Dashboards as quickly and painlessly as possible.
+Have a simple way to quickly install and run Elasticsearch, Kibana and node.js together

+The larger goal is to automate getting data into Elasticsearch, and get the data showing on Kibana Dashboards as quickly and painlessly as possible

 Work in progress...

-Current status: The node.js app uses the Elasticsearch API to get info about the current cluster and indices and sends the response to http://localhost:8080
+Current status: The node.js app uses the Elasticsearch API to get info about the current cluster and indices and sends the response to http://0.0.0.0:8080

 ## Pre-Requisites